Tengah Air Base: V bomber detachment

-British Withdrawal
+British withdrawal

 The RAF station closed at the end of March 1971 and Tengah was handed over to the Singapore Air Defence Command (later the Republic of Singapore Air Force) by 1973, after the British Withdrawal following the defence cuts.
 Despite this, the airfield continued to host British and Commonwealth air forces and troops under the auspices of the Five Power Defence Arrangements (FPDA) until 1976.
 The RAAF pulled out of Tengah in 1983.

 Tengah Air Base

 It was renamed RSAF Tengah in 1971 (then it became Tengah Air Base (TAB)), when it was handed over to the Singapore Air Defence Command (SADC).
 Currently, the air base houses aircraft such as the Lockheed Martin F-16C/D Fighting Falcons.

 RSAF50 parade took place on 1 September 2018 at TAB.
 The parade featured almost 500 personnel in a march-past, mobile column and a Salute-to-the-Nation flypast involving 20 aircraft.
 The new Multi-Role Tanker Transport (MRTT) aircraft made its maiden public appearance.
 The static display also showcased both retired and present aircraft.

+On 8 May 2024, an F-16 crashed shortly after takeoff, the pilot ejected with minor injuries.

+On 8 Jun 2025, the adjacent Lim Chu Kang Road was closed for the base expansion.